• Skip to primary navigation

 take one cup of rice flour in a bowl for making Mochi Donuts

-3)For every 1 cup of flour you can add around 1 to 2 tbsp of sugar.
+3)For every 1 cup of flour you can add around 1 to 2 tablespoon of sugar.
 If you are planning to use filling inside the doughnuts, you can reduce the sugar.

 add sugar to rice flour for making Mochi Donuts